 Qurbani (Animal Sacrifice)

-There are three days designated for qurbani, i.e., 10, 11 or 12 Zil Hijjah.
-It can be done any time during day or night.
-It is usually easy to sacrifice an animal on 11 Zil Hijjah.
-Do qurbani yourself or ask a reliable person to do it for you.
+Three days are designated for Qurbani, i.e., 10, 11 or 12 Zil Hijjah.
+Qurbani can be done any time during the day or night.
+It is usually easier to sacrifice an animal on the 11 Zil Hijjah.
+Do qurbani yourself or ask a trusted person to do it for you.

 Halq or Qasr

-After qurbani men should preferably get their whole head shaved (Halq) but it is permissible to cut the hair (Qasr) of their whole head equal in length to a joint of a finger (about an inch).
+After Qurbani men should preferably get their whole head shaved (Halq) but it is permissible to cut the hair (Qasr) of their whole head equal in length to a joint of a finger (about an inch).
 It is also permissible to cut the hair (about an inch) of one fourth of the head.
 A woman is prohibited to shave her head.
-She can cut about an inch long hair of one fourth of her head.
-But according to some scholars it is sufficient for a woman to have a lock of her hair clipped.
+She can cut about an inch length of hair of one fourth of her head.
+But according to some scholars it is sufficient for a woman to have a lock of her hair cut off.

 Sa'ee of Hajj

 After this perform Sa'ee.
 Its procedure is the same as that of Sa'ee of Umrah.
-It is a Sunnah to make sure that your wudu is intact
+It is a Sunnah to make sure that your wudu is intactn

 Return to Mina

-Return to Mina when Sa'ee is done and spend the night there.
+Return back to Mina when Sa'ee is completed and spend the night there.

 Rami of Jamrarat